miarec/ansible-role-proxy/README.md

 # ansible-role-sip-proxy
 This Ansible role installs a SIP/RTP proxy to load balance multiple Miarec recorders.
 This is accomplishe using [Kamailio](https://github.com/kamailio/kamailio) and [RTPProxy](https://github.com/sippy/rtpproxy)

+## Requirements
+Kamailio requires a database to maintain call state and routing destionations, the ansible playbook assumes this will be a postgreSQL instance available
+- PostgreSQL instance
+- Postgresql user with permission to create users and databases

 ## Architecture and Key Functions
-Kamailio and RTPProxy will act as a SIP and RTP Proxy between Voice Platforms and MiaRec Recorders,
+Kamailio and RTPProxy will act as a SIP and RTP Proxy between Voice Platforms and MiaRec Recorders

 ```
                                                                             +-----------------+